boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 {{udpOptions}} introduces a new IE to export the observed UDP options.

 Options indicated by Kind values in the range 0-191 are called SAFE options because they do not alter the UDP data payload.
-Such options can be silently ignored by legacy receivers because they do not alter the UDP user data ({{Section 9 of !I-D.ietf-tsvwg-udp-options}}).
+Such options can be silently ignored by legacy receivers because they do not alter the UDP user data ({{Section 11 of !I-D.ietf-tsvwg-udp-options}}).

 Options indicated by Kind values in the range 192-255 are called UNSAFE options.
-Such options are not safe for legacy receivers to ignore because they alter the UDP user data ({{Section 10 of !I-D.ietf-tsvwg-udp-options}}).
+Such options are not safe for legacy receivers to ignore because they alter the UDP user data ({{Section 12 of !I-D.ietf-tsvwg-udp-options}}).

 UDP options occur per-packet within a Flow and can be inserted at any time in the Flow.

-{{!I-D.ietf-tsvwg-udp-options}} reserves two options for experiements: the Experimental option (EXP, Kind=127) for SAFE options and the UNSAFE Experimental option (UEXP, Kind=254).
+{{!I-D.ietf-tsvwg-udp-options}} reserves two options for experiments: the Experimental option (EXP, Kind=127) for SAFE options and the UNSAFE Experimental option (UEXP, Kind=254).
 For both options, Experimental ID (ExIDs) are used to differentiate concurrent use of these options.
 Known ExIDs are expected to be registered within IANA. {{udpExID}} specifies a new IPFIX IE to export observed ExIDs in the EXP options.
 Also, {{udpUExID}} specifies a new IPFIX to export observed ExIDs in the UEXP options.
 Only 16-bits ExIDs are supported.

 This document does not intend to elaborate operational guidance/implications of UDP options.
 The document focuses exclusively on exporting observed UDP options in datagrams.
 The motivation for exporting such data is similar to the one for exporting TCP options (tcpOptions) or IPv6 Extension Headers (ipv6ExtensionHeaders).

 # New UDP IPFIX Information Elements {#sec-IE}

-> Note: "URL_IANA_UDP_OPTIONS" is the URL of the "UDP Option Kind Numbers" registry group while "URL_IANA_UDP_ExIDs" is the URL of the "UDP Experimental Option Experiment Identifiers (UDP ExIDs)" registry that will be created by IANA as per {{Section 23 of !I-D.ietf-tsvwg-udp-options}}.
+> Note: "URL_IANA_UDP_OPTIONS" is the URL of the "UDP Option Kind Numbers" registry group while "URL_IANA_UDP_ExIDs" is the URL of the "UDP Experimental Option Experiment Identifiers (UDP ExIDs)" registry that will be created by IANA as per {{Section 25 of !I-D.ietf-tsvwg-udp-options}}.

 ## udpOptions {#udpOptions}